Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The Implant Brand Guide: What Goes Into Your Knee

-This is a section most medical tourism guides skip entirely, because it requires knowledge most facilitators do not have.
-But it is something patients — particularly those who have researched their options carefully — want to understand.
+This is a section most medical tourism guides skip entirely.
 The implant your surgeon places is not a generic component.
 It is an engineered medical device that will be part of your body for fifteen to twenty-five years.
 The brand, design and material matter.
+Our full implant brand comparison guide covers every available system in detail — including oxidised zirconium for metal-sensitive patients, high-flex designs, and cementless options.
+Here is the overview.

 The good news: all of the following implant brands are FDA-approved, CE-marked and available at India's top orthopaedic hospitals.
 The same implants used in the United States and United Kingdom are used here — at lower cost because India's regulatory environment and hospital purchasing structures are different, not because quality has been compromised.

-If you need to kneel for prayer, sit cross-legged, squat or perform activities that require deep knee flexion beyond 120 degrees, ask your surgeon specifically about high-flex implant designs.
+If you need to kneel for prayer, sit cross-legged, squat or perform activities that require deep knee flexion beyond 120 degrees — a common requirement for Gulf and South Asian patients — ask your surgeon specifically about high-flex implant designs.
 Standard TKR implants are designed for a 0–120 degree range.
 High-flex variants extend this to 150 degrees or more.
-Most Indian orthopaedic surgeons are experienced in this — it is a common requirement for their patient population — so you are in good hands to have this conversation here.
+Our 15 questions to ask your surgeon guide includes the exact question to raise about this.

 The Procedure: What Happens Before, During and Immediately After